 Conceptualizing the basal vein as a conduit extending from the more anterior sinuses (most commonly the cavernous sinus) to the more posterior ones (most commonly the straight sinus) is very helpful in understanding its normal variations and pathology.
-Most typically, the basal vein extends from the cavernous sinus or its deep sylivan tributaries posteriorely around the mesencephalon, to meet with the internal cerebral vein, thus forming the vein of Galen.
+Most typically, the basal vein extends from the cavernous sinus or its deep sylvian tributaries posteriorly around the mesencephalon, to meet with the internal cerebral vein, thus forming the vein of Galen.
 Three segments are described in relation to the mesencephalon.
-The first or anterior segment extends from the cavernous sinus to the ambient systern.
+The first or anterior segment extends from the cavernous sinus to the ambient cistern.
 The second middle segment curves over the mesencephalon.
-The third or posterior segment extends from the end of the second segment until the vein of galen.
+The third or posterior segment extends from the end of the second segment until the vein of Galen.
 This concept is useful as any of the three segments may be hypoplastic and drainage will be redirected accordingly.

 Basal Vein (purple) relationship to the anterior choroidal artery (red) — this is a consistent relationship with both vessels running adjacent to each other.
 The sphenoparietal sinus is orange and cavernous sinus dark blue.

 Basal vein, full extent from cavernous sinus to Vein of Galen.

 Stereo views of early (top) and late (middle row) lateral projection demonstrating a fully developed basal vein (blue), connecting the sphenoparietal sinus (brown) and cavernous sinus (blue-green) to the vein of Galen.
 Also seen are inferior sagittal sinus (green), the internal cerebral vein (red) with its anterior caudate (light blue), Thalamostriate (pink) and posterior atrial (black) tributaries.
 The vein of Trolard is in yellow.

 Basal vein visualization from carotid and vertebrobasilal injections